Clinical Psychology PhD & Doctorate Programs (PsyD) in North Carolina

 Choosing a Clinical Psychology Doctorate Degree Program: Online or On-Campus

-Choosing a Clinical Psychology Program: PsyD vs PhD
+PsyD in Clinical Psychology vs PhD Clinical Psychology

 Both Psy.D. and Ph.D. degree programs in clinical psychology involve lecture-based courses, clinical practical experience and a dissertation project.
-While PsyD programs commonly emphasize clinical practice; Ph.D. programs are frequently more research-oriented.
+While PsyD Clinical Psychology programs commonly emphasize clinical practice; Clinical Psychology PhD Programs are frequently more research-oriented.
 Nonetheless, students in both PsyD and PhD programs usually engage in clinical practica and internships.

 The Doctor of Psychology (Psy.D.) in Clinical Psychology is a practice-based graduate degree program that introduces students to a number of advanced clinical topics in the field.
-PsyD in Clinical Psychology curriculum usually involves coursework specific to the field and practical, clinical experience.
-Students take seminar style courses and may study topics such as:
+PsyD Clinical Psychology curriculum usually involves coursework specific to the field and practical clinical experience in medical centers.
+Students take seminar style courses to expand their knowledge base and may study topics such as: